entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 418. External (horizontal) semicircular canal: absent (0), present (1).

-419. Sinus superior /  absent or indistinguishable from union of anterior and posterior canals with saccular chamber present,
+419. Sinus superior /  absent or indistinguishable from union of anterior and posterior semicircular canals with saccular chamber present,

-420. External (horizontal) semicircular canal' /  joins the vestibular region dorsal to posterior ampulla joins level with posterior ampulla,
+420. External (horizontal) semicircular canal /  joins the vestibular region dorsal to posterior ampulla joins level with posterior ampulla,

 421. Horizontal semicircular canal in dorsal view /  medial to path of jugular vein dorsal to jugular vein,